Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Personality traits: Sweet, easygoing, docile

-Lambkins are an adorable Munchkin dwarf cat breed with a distinctive curly coat.
-Lambkins were born from crossing Selkirk Rex with Munchkin breeds.
-There is some controversy surrounding this breed as its lineage contains Munchkin genes.
-Both the Lambkins and Munchkins’ small stature is due to a genetic mutation that essentially causes limb deformity.
+Lambkins are adorable Munchkin dwarf cats with distinctive curly coats.
+They were produced by crossing Selkirk Rex with Munchkin breeds.
+There is controversy surrounding this breed since their lineage contains Munchkin genes.
+The Lambkins and Munchkins’ small stature is due to a genetic mutation that essentially causes limb deformity.

 Lambkins are incredibly easygoing and gentle cats.
 They’re a perfect pick for families with children and other animals.
-They are very tolerant and warm, so they don’t have a hard time fitting in.
+They are very tolerant and warm, so they don’t have difficulty fitting in.

 Minuet cat sticking tongue out